 What makes the Occupational Therapist the most appropriate profession to assess driving?

 Driving is one of the most complex daily tasks we complete.
 This is because it requires a person to utilize their vision, cognition and their entire body.
+Driving necessitates that these three components work together, so the person can drive safely and to legal standards.
 Other therapists are limited to treating specific issues; for example, a Psychologist can assess cognition but would be unable to assess any physical deficits, or a Physiotherapist is qualified to assess and treat physical deficits but cannot develop cognitive based interventions.
-Similarly, the use of doctors is also limited regarding fitness to drive as they are unable to complete a practical on road driving assessment.
-Therefore, it is commonly accepted that Occupational Therapist Driving Assessments are the gold standard for determining fitness to drive.
+Similarly, the use of doctors is also limited to explore fitness to drive as they are unable to complete a practical observation of the person’s driving (on-road assessment).
+Therefore, it has been established that Occupational Therapist Australia Driving Assessments are the benchmark for determining fitness to drive.

-When a person has a medical condition that may impact on their ability to drive, their treating doctor or health professional may refer them for an Occupational Therapy Driving Assessment.
+When a person has a medical condition that may impact their ability to drive, their treating doctor or health professional may refer them for an Occupational Therapy Australia Driving Assessment.
 This is common practice throughout Australia and many other countries.
 The primary aim of all driving assessments completed by occupational therapists is to determine if the person is currently safe to drive.
 This is the therapist’s first concern.
-As mentioned earlier, driving is complex, but it is also the most unsafe task most people engage in due to the constantly changing environment.
+As mentioned earlier, driving is complex, but it is also often the most riskiest task most people engage in on a daily basis, due to the constantly changing environment.
 Motor vehicle accidents remain one of the most common forms of death and injury in Australia.